cmodii/Roblox-PNG-visualizer/README.md

 If you're not using ngrok just host your app, and put the specified link in line 7

-The method used here is creating a site that has a listener which returns a JSONified version of the image that's on the computer's project directory, which gets fetched by Roblox using GetAsync() and then uses an algorithm to sort the pixels which are a collection of small baseparts
+The method employed here involves the usage of a website as a listener that retrieves a JSON representation of an image located in the project directory of the computer.
+Then using GetAsync() in Roblox to fetch this JSON data, subsequently utilizing an algorithm to arrange the pixels, which are essentially baseparts.